frapples/atom-search-everywhere/README.md

 # atom-search-everywhere package

-This project was converted from https://github.com/geksilla/atom-search-everywhere.
+This project was converted from https://github.com/geksilla/atom-fuzzy-grep.

+1. Written in ES6, easier to maintain.
+2. Fix the problem of searching for non-ASCII characters such as Chinese.
+3. Fix the problem of detecting git repository under Windows.

+Note: Due to porting from coffeescript, the feature has not been fully tested and there may be unknown bugs.

 ## Install